mkhairul6/AlphaDocs/README.md

 	takeAwayHoursString: string, a nicely formatted human readable text from the 'takeAwayHours' property,
 	deliveryHoursString: string, a nicely formatted human readable text from the 'deliveryHours' property,
 	imageId: string,
-	deliveryMaxOrderValue: decimal number or null, apps should not allow a delivery order larger than this value
+	deliveryMaxOrderValue: decimal number or null, apps should not allow a delivery order larger than this value,
-	deliveryMinOrderValue: decimal number or null, apps should not allow a delivery order smaller than this value }
+	deliveryMinOrderValue: decimal number or null, apps should not allow a delivery order smaller than this value,
+	sortIndex: integer, can be used for sorting Stores in ascending order, }
 </pre>